HotCakeX/Harden-Windows-Security/Rationale.md

 <br>

 [^1]: *For Personal users, this is true only when Harden Windows Security script is fully applied too, all categories of it.
 For other users such as Enterprises, Businesses, Governments, Military etc. this is true only if the rest of the [Enterprise-grade security products mentioned](#-what-about-other-enterprise-security-) are used as well.*

+[^2]: You can't have private keys of the certificate used to sign the WDAC policy (i.e. you can't simply turn off the signed WDAC policy).

+[^3]: If using local Administrator account, it must be passwordless and uses Windows Hello authentication and tied to a Microsoft account that is passwordless and uses MFA with Microsoft Authenticator app, no SMS 2FA.
+To make it more realistic, the target system's Administrator account **must** be AAD that is also passwordless, uses MFA with Microsoft Authenticator app, no SMS 2FA, uses Conditional access.

 <br>